kevinnls/cheatsheets/_cheatsheets/linux.md

 ---

 ### What is Linux?
-Linux is a kernel — the fundamental piece of software that manages the hardware resources notably the CPU and RAM of a computer.
+Linux is a kernel.
+The kernel is very important software that runs on a computer hardware resources notably the CPU and RAM of a computer.

 Every operating system has a kernel, and the applications that one runs on a computer, including the operating system itself needs to